 - Research on the design and implementation of best management practices or green infrastructure to restore or clean DC waterways.

 - Research to support the objectives of toxin monitoring and prevention and DC river restoration.

 - Research to support the Potomac drinking water source protection partnership, including collaborative planning between upstream agricultural communities and downstream urban communities.

-- Research to address the feasibility of application of new technologies to meet regulatory requirements for stormwater management, particularly with respect to effluent quality, nutrient management and pesticide safety.
+- Research to address the feasibility of the application of new technologies to meet regulatory requirements for stormwater management, particularly with respect to effluent quality, nutrient management, and pesticide safety.

 - Research on clean cities and sustainable urban infrastructure that addresses the interrelation of water and energy, natural resource economics, minimize water use or improve water quality.

-- Research on prevention of contamination of water supplies, particularly by emerging contaminant of concern, e.g. Cryptosporidium, cyanotoxins, hormones, pesticides, plasticizers, poly-aromatic hydrocarbons, surfactants, pharmaceuticals and personal care products.
+- Research on the prevention of contamination of water supplies, particularly by emerging contaminants of concern, e.g. Cryptosporidium, cyanotoxins, hormones, pesticides, plasticizers, poly-aromatic hydrocarbons, surfactants, pharmaceuticals and personal care products.

 - Research on restoration science, focusing on monitoring and prediction of the benefits of ecosystem services over baseline conditions, particularly with respect to tidal areas.

 - Measurement and Performance Analysis of Green Roof System with automated sensors; Sasan Haghani, Pradeep K Behera and Sassan Aflaki, School of Engineering and Applied Science, UDC.